prometheus/cloudwatch_exporter/README.md

 There are two ways to reload configuration:

 1. Send a SIGHUP signal to the pid: `kill -HUP 1234`
-2. POST to the `reload` endpoint: `curl -X localhost:9107/-/reload`
+2. POST to the `reload` endpoint: `curl -X localhost:9106/-/reload`

-If an error occurs during the reload, see check the exporter's log output.
+If an error occurs during the reload, check the exporter's log output.

 ### Cost